Visualizing the Trapping Rain Water LeetCode Problem

-The “Trapping Rain Water” problem (LeetCode #42) is a classic challenge: given a series of vertical bars representing an elevation map, figure out how much water can be trapped between them after rain.
+The “Trapping Rain Water” problem (LeetCode #42) is a classic algorithm challenge: given an array of non-negative integers representing an elevation map, calculate how much water can be trapped between the bars after rain.
+This is a common question in software engineering interviews and a great way to practice problem-solving with data structures and algorithms.

-I recently came up with a visual walkthrough below that breaks down the calculation using a distinct left-pass and right-pass approach.
-Let’s dive into how this specific visualization calculates the trapped water.
-This visual walkthrough breaks down a calculation using a distinct left-pass and right-pass approach, illustrated with the input height = [0,1,0,2,1,0,1,3,2,1,2,1]
+This visual walkthrough breaks down the calculation using a two-pointer approach, with a left-pass and a right-pass.
+Lets dive into how this visualization calculates the trapped water with the input height = [0,1,0,2,1,0,1,3,2,1,2,1]

 .